imranraad07/imranraad07.github.io/index.markdown

 <!-- - [Prospective students](posts/advising.html) -->

 - Prospective students

+Not Hiring PhD or Master's students right now.

 If you're interested in joining my research team, please contact me at imranm@mst.edu.
 In your email, include a brief introduction, interests and attach your CV (if you can).
 I am currently recruiting students at all levels, from undergraduate and masters (if you are already in Missouri S&T), to graduate.
 If you don't hear back from me within a week, feel free to send a follow-up message as things can get busy.